JohnDorsey/PyCellEliminationRun/readme.md

     import WavePrep

+    WavePrep.convertAudio(
+      "<source file name>.wav",
-    WavePrep.convertAudio("<source file name>.wav", "<destination file name>", sourceFramerate=44100, resamplingInterval=1)
+      "<destination file name>",
+      sourceFramerate=44100,
+      resamplingInterval=1
+      )

   The above takes an int16 44.1kHz stereo .wav source file and creates a uint8 44.1kHz mono destination file (in two formats: .wav, and .txt containing a python list literal).
-This is necessary because some parts of the project, particularly in Testing.py, assume that audio samples have values under 256 (although the Cell Elimination Run codec supports any integer as the maximum sample value).

-  No parts of the project operate on more than one audio channel.
+Preparing a file is necessary because some parts of the project, particularly in Testing.py, assume that audio samples have values under 256 (although the Cell Elimination Run codec supports any integer as the maximum sample value), and also because no parts of the project operate on more than one audio channel.

     import Testing